Michael Lington: Musical style

 Lington's style has been described as "soulful and authentic."
 He plays alto, tenor and soprano sax, although he favors the alto sax for his solo projects.

 Personal life

 Lington manages his own wine company, Lington Wines, which is based in California's central Paso Robles region, as well as a cigar company, Michael Lington Cigars, which manufactures its product in Honduras.
-He's served as a cigar columnist for Wine and Jazz magazine.
+He has served as a cigar columnist for Wine and Jazz magazine.
 He was married to Shivaune Field from 2007 to 2013.